nutellayan/cwWorld/use-cases/use-case-12.md

-# USE CASE: 12 Generate Population Distribution Report within Each Continent
+# USE CASE: 12 Generate report: Top 100 populated cities in the world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I need a report on the population distribution within each continent.
-The report should include the total population, the population of people living in cities, and the population of people not living in cities.
-This will facilitate analysis of population distributions and urbanization trends across continents.
+*Generate report: Top 100 populated cities in the world*

 ### Scope